keithwv/Coding_Challenge/README.md

     return numberList
     }

 The flaw in the program was the if statement that checked to see if the random number generated was already in the existing array, this greatly increased the computational time.
-It is far superior to generate an array initially and the shuffle its contents afterwards
+It is far superior to generate an array initially and then shuffle its contents afterwards